thewileylab/ReviewR/cran-comments.md

 ## Update Summary

-This is a minor update to the ReviewR package, bringing the version to  2.3.9
+This is a minor update to the ReviewR package, bringing the version to  2.3.10

 Fixes

+* CITATION DOI formatting
 * Address Rd issue with package overview help file

 Misc Updates